Find flights

 On board long-haul

-The A330 has probably the best configuration of any plane for long-haul Economy Class.
-Its 2-4-2 layout means if you’re travelling with a companion, you can get your own ‘private’ pair of window seats.
-Not being subject to the idiosyncrasies (and restroom habits) of your fellow fliers on long flights is a privilege worth taking into account when booking.
+The A330’s 2-4-2 layout is a great configuration for long-haul economy.
+Travelling with a companion?
+You can snag your own private pair of window seats.
+Not being subject to your fellow fliers’ quirks (and restroom habits) on long flights is a privilege worth considering when booking.

 Economy

-The Recaro-designed seats are ergonomic and comfy and have supportive headrests you can fold into all manner of shapes.
-Two magazine racks offer plenty of room to store your stuff and every seat comes equipped with USB-A and AC power sockets.
-Economy seats offer a just-about-manageable 79 cm of legroom and a 10–13 cm recline.
-TV screens are adequate, but I’ve always found the movie choices a little behind the times.
+The Recaro seats are comfy and have supportive, foldable headrests.
+Two magazine racks give you plenty of storage, and every seat has electrical and USB outlets.
+You get a manageable 79 inches of legroom and a 11.5 cm recline.
+The TV screens are decent, but I’ve always found the movie selection a bit behind the times.

-Meals, including beer and Portuguese wines, are complementary and perfectly acceptable.
-Expect the usual pasta, chicken and fish options.
-You’ll need to order in advance for vegetarian or other dietary requirements.
-Anyone looking to ease the trip with liquor will be disappointed, as none is available.
-You’ll get a second snack toward the end of the flight and can ask for more drinks from the galley at any time.
+Meals, including beer and Portuguese wines, are included and are perfectly fine.
+Expect the usual chicken, pasta or fish options, and be sure to order special meals in advance.
+If you’re hoping for hard liquor to ease the journey, you’ll be disappointed as none is available.
+You’ll get a second snack before landing and can always ask for more drinks from the galley.

 Business